 Final thoughts

-As the world witnessed an unprecedented upheaval in the wake of the COVID-19 pandemic, the narrative surrounding the “super mom” seems to be in a state of transformation.
+As the world witnessed an unprecedented upheaval in the wake of the COVID-19 pandemic, the “super mom” narrative seems to be transforming.
 Women, particularly those in the workforce, are questioning their roles and the balance between family and career in a world reshaped by unforeseen challenges.

 The pandemic was a catalyst, propelling super moms toward a reevaluation of priorities, seeking a redefined quality of life that’s not bound by relentless work demands.
 This evolution may mark the twilight of the super mom era, offering a newfound sense of agency and control that prioritizes personal well-being and familial harmony in a world deeply impacted by change.